chipsandtea/NavigationData/README.md

 # NavigationData

-The navigation data app created for O'Niell Sea Oddessy.
+The navigation data app created for O'Neill Sea Odyssey.